christiansiewert/aaas-api/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/christiansiewert/aaas-api)

-If you want to set up our application as a workspace in GitPod, we recommend installing the Symfony binary file and setting the `PATH` environmental variable:
+If you want to set up our application as a workspace in GitPod, we recommend installing the Symfony binary file and setting the `PATH` environmental variable.
+After that you can start the local web server of Symfony via `symfony server:start`:

 ```bash
 wget https://get.symfony.com/cli/installer -O - | bash
 export PATH="$HOME/.symfony/bin:$PATH"
 ```

-You can then start the local web server of Symfony via `symfony server:start`.

 ##### Create your data models and field definitions